 Change outside references that use your current UC San Diego account email address.

-Since your email address will be assigned to a future student, any outside applications that allow the owner of the email address to reset the password--such as Facebook and Twitter--could one day be taken over by someone else, revealing personal information.
-You should update the adress used to your new email address to ensure the privacy of your work.
+Since your email address will be assigned to a future student, any outside applications that allow the owner of the email address to reset the password—such as Facebook, Twitter, and TurnItIn—could one day be taken over by someone else, revealing personal information.
+You should update the address used to your new email address to ensure the privacy of your work.
 Likewise, if you used your UC San Diego email address on bank accounts or social network accounts, change your address there as well.